Sustainability at Manila Water

 Nothing has come to our attention to suggest that the Report does not meet the requirements related to the Principle of Materiality.

-The Report describes the processes for identification and prioritization of the Company’s material matters, considering the significance of their impacts on communities, business partners, workforce and the environment, and the relative influence on stakeholders’ assessment and decision making, considering the <IR> Guiding Principle requirements.
-The material matters identified were further validated through stakeholder engagements conducted during the year.
+The Report brings out MWC’s process for identification and prioritization of the Company’s material matters.
+This is based on global environmental, social and governance (ESG) standards and considers ESG issues that could result in significant impacts on communities, business partners, workforce and the environment, and the relative influence on stakeholders’ assessment and decision making, considering the requirements of the Framework’s Guiding Principles.
+The material matters identified were further validated through stakeholder engagements conducted remotely during the year.

 The extent to which an organization responds to stakeholder issues.